materialsproject/pymatgen-db/README.rst

 .. image:: https://travis-ci.org/materialsproject/pymatgen-db.png

-Pymatgen-db is a database plugin for the Python Materials Genomics (pymatgen) package.
+Pymatgen-db is a database add-on for the Python Materials Genomics (pymatgen) materials analysis library.
 It enables the creation of Materials Project-style databases for management of materials data.

 For now, the creation of a `MongoDB`_ database is supported and a rudimentary query engine is provided to enable the easy translation of MongoDB docs to